-Author name in bold denotes the presenting author

 Disclosures:

 Abkowitz: Disc Medicine: Consultancy, Research Funding.
-Skoda: GSK: Consultancy, Honoraria; Bristol Myers Squibb/Celgene: Consultancy, Honoraria; AOP: Honoraria, Speakers Bureau; Novartis: Consultancy, Honoraria; Ajax Therapeutics: Current equity holder in private company, Membership on an entity's Board of Directors or advisory committees; Baxalta: Consultancy, Honoraria; Pfizer: Consultancy.
+Skoda: GSK: Consultancy, Honoraria; Bristol Myers Squibb/Celgene: Consultancy, Honoraria; AOP: Honoraria, Speakers Bureau; Novartis: Consultancy, Honoraria; Ajax Therapeutics: Current holder of stock options in a privately-held company, Membership on an entity's Board of Directors or advisory committees; Baxalta: Consultancy, Honoraria; Pfizer: Consultancy.

 Iron balance is critical for healthy and effective erythropoiesis and thrombopoiesis.
 All mammalian cells rely on iron and the erythropoietic compartment consumes especially high quantities of iron for hemoglobin synthesis.
 Effective crosstalk is essential for optimal red cell and platelet production.
 This session will discuss how heme and iron deficiency, excess, trafficking, and processing contribute to ineffective erythropoiesis and anemia and contribute to red cell and platelet production in JAK2 mutant myeloproliferative neoplasms.